-With apps and metasearch engines like Hitlist and Whiskr helping travelers find more affordable flights, destinations like Nashville, Tennessee are becoming more accessible.
+With apps and metasearch engines helping travelers find more affordable flights, destinations like Nashville, Tennessee are becoming more accessible.
 Whether you’re spending a weekend with friends in the soulful city or on a business trip, Nashville has a variety of IHG Hotels conveniently located near historic attractions, street art, shopping malls and restaurants.
 Nicknamed the “Music City” for its iconic artists and historic venues, many visit Nashville to experience the city’s undeniable music scene.
 But did you know that there is also a thriving food truck scene in Nashville as well?

 Sweet and Savory Food Trucks in Nashville

 If you happen to be in town for Nashville’s big food and drink events such as the Taste of Music Festival or Nashville Street Food Month, you’ll discover a variety of food trucks serving exciting gourmet foods running the gamut of sweet to savory.
 However, on a daily basis, you can also find food trucks scattered throughout the city offering quick bites and hearty meals.

 From loaded burgers to New York-style bagels, mini donuts and sushi burritos, there are over 50 food trucks in Nashville sharing creative dining concepts.
 Among the best food trucks to hunt down in Nashville, I’ve got my eyes on Grilled Cheeserie and Retro Sno.

 Made with local ingredients and responsibly sourced products, Grilled Cheeserie creates gourmet grilled cheese sandwiches, tomato soups and milkshakes.
 Build your own melts with five types of cheeses and four types of breads, or order a specialty sandwich like Buffalo South ($8) or B&B of Tennessee ($8).